siderolabs/talos/README.md

 - Twitter: [@talossystems](https://twitter.com/talossystems)
 - Email: [info@talos-systems.com](mailto:info@talos-systems.com)

-If your interested in this project and would like to help in engineering efforts, or have general usage questions, we are happy to have you!
+If you're interested in this project and would like to help in engineering efforts, or have general usage questions, we are happy to have you!
 We hold two weekly meetings targeted for different audiences.

 ### Office Hours